polubis/Dream-stack-for-React-dev/FAQ.md

 If you have idea for app or lib just add it on **Discord** channel.

+## I want to be on authors page

+Finsh one task and send on **Discord** your profile, description and role.
+We'll add you.

 ## I see an errors

 Make sure you changed directory to **system**.